Junior

 Samuel Willis

-Samuel practises in all of Chambers’ core areas, including commercial, public, procurement and state aid, EU, public international law, employment, and sport.
+Samuel practises in all of Chambers’ core areas, including commercial, public, procurement and state aid, EU, public international law, employment, data and information, and sport.

-He is instructed in cases before a range of international and domestic courts.
-Current and recent highlights include acting in:
+He acts in cases before a range of international and domestic courts.
+Current and recent highlights include:

-• Re J (A Child) (Court of Appeal) for the Secretary of State for Education (led by Joanne Clement KC) intervening in an appeal about the deprivation of liberty of children under Article 5 ECHR.
+J v Bath and North East Somerset Council [2025] EWCA Civ 478; [2025] 3 W.L.R.
+137, for the Secretary of State for Education (led by Joanne Clement KC) intervening in an appeal about the deprivation of liberty of children under Article 5 ECHR.

 • The UN General Assembly’s request to the International Court of Justice for an advisory opinion on the obligations of Israel in relation to the presence and activities of the United Nations, other international organisations, and third states in and in relation to the Occupied Palestinian Territory.